Stop Provincial Interference!

 Bill 18 gives the provincial government the power to prevent Albertans and Albertan organizations from applying for Federal grants and programmes

-Alberta Bill 18, known as the Provincial Priorities Act, 2024, is a legislative proposal that mandates provincial oversight and approval of any contractual or collaborative agreements between provincial entities and the federal government.
-This includes a broad range of institutions and bodies within the province, including universities and colleges.
-The bill allows provincial politicians and bureaucrats a veto over whether Albertans can accept their own tax dollars back from Ottawa.
+Alberta Bill 18, known as the Provincial Priorities Act, 2024, is a law that mandates provincial oversight and approval of any contractual or collaborative agreements between provincial entities and the federal government.
+This includes a broad range of institutions and bodies within the province, including universities and colleges, municipalities, heritage organisations, and so on.
+The law allows provincial politicians and bureaucrats to decide whether Albertans are allowed to accept money from Ottawa: the money they paid in taxes.

-The bill represents a significant shift in how provincial and federal interactions are managed, potentially affecting the autonomy of institutions and individuals as they apply for federal funding or negotiate directly with the federal government.
+The law represents a significant shift in how provincial and federal interactions are managed, potentially affecting the autonomy of institutions and individuals as they apply for federal funding or negotiate directly with the federal government.
+It was passed without any implementation plan — or any real understanding of how Federal funding works.
+Among the problems with the law's design:

-You can follow the progress of Bill 18 here.
+You can read the text of the law here.

 Act now